faisalarkan21/cms-laboratory/README.md

 >Note: this feature is available with `react-scripts@0.5.0` and higher.

+### Changing the HTML

+The `public` folder contains the HTML file so you can tweak it, for example, to [set the page title](#changing-the-page-title).
+The `<script>` tag with the compiled code will be added to it automatically during the build process.

+### Adding Assets Outside of the Module System

+You can also add other assets to the `public` folder.

-Normally we encourage you to `import` assets in JavaScript files as described above.
+Note that we normally encourage you to `import` assets in JavaScript files instead.
+For example, see the sections on [adding a stylesheet](#adding-a-stylesheet) and [adding images and fonts](#adding-images-and-fonts).
 This mechanism provides a number of benefits:

 * Scripts and stylesheets get minified and bundled together to avoid extra network requests.
 * Missing files cause compilation errors instead of 404 errors for your users.